 The overhead and gantry are the two most common types of industrial cranes.
 The overhead crane has a movable bridge that carries a movable trolley supporting the hoisting mechanism, traveling on an overhead fixed runway structure.

-A gantry crane is very much like the overhead crane except for the fact that the bridge for carrying the trolley or trolleys is rigidly supported on two or more legs.
+A gantry crane system is very much like the overhead crane system except for the fact that the bridge for carrying the trolley or trolleys is rigidly supported on two or more legs.
 It mostly runs on fixed rails or other similar runways, usually on the ground.

 The overhead and gantry crane safety standards and operating procedures for both machines are grouped because of the similar traveling and hoisting characteristics.
 Bridge crane safety must be taken seriously in operating this equipment.

 Each machine must be tested before an operation, no matter how frequently or infrequently it is used.
 Listen and look for any sound or movement that could signal damage by operating the crane a few feet in each direction.
 Check the emergency stop button to make certain it is working properly by slowly raising the load block until it trips the upper limit switch.
 But above all, do not ignore any red flag no matter how little it might be.